RAK3244 BastWAN Breakout Board Quick Start Guide

 Description

-RAK3244 BastWAN puts the RAK4260 module into a Feather compatible format, developed by ElectronicCats.
-The RAK4260 LPWAN Module used as the core of RAK3244 BastWAN is based on Microchip’s SAM R34 (R34J18B).
-It is a SiP device integrating a 32-bit ARM Cortex -M0+ MCU with a LoRa Transceiver.
-It offers full coding support with the Arduino™ IDE.
+The RAK3244 BastWAN adapts the RAK4260 module into a Feather-compatible format, developed by ElectronicCats.
+At its core, the RAK4260 LPWAN Module is based on Microchip’s SAM R34 (R34J18B), a SiP device that integrates a 32-bit ARM Cortex-M0+ MCU with a LoRa transceiver.
+It provides full coding support through the Arduino™ IDE.

 For more information about the board, check the ElectronicCats RAK3244 BastWAN repository.